wiruwiru/SimplePanel-CS2/README.md

 - [ ] Automated panel installation
 - [ ] Responsive and style improvements
 - [ ] Players can view their active penalties and history when logged in
+- [ ] SimpleAdmin module that helps to easily manage penalties to make the panel more effective.

 ### Feature ideas
 - [ ] Reports and appeals
 - [ ] Ticket system

+## 📄 License

+This project is licensed under a **Modified MIT License with Commercial and Attribution Restrictions**.

+### Key Restrictions:
+- **🚫 Commercial Use Prohibited**: The software may not be used for commercial purposes without explicit permission
+- **📝 Mandatory Attribution**: You must maintain visible attribution to WiruWiru in all copies and distributions
+- **⚠️ No Removal of Credits**: You may not remove, obscure, or modify credits to the original author

+### Commercial License
+To obtain a commercial license or use this software for commercial purposes, please contact the author at: [https://github.com/wiruwiru](https://github.com/wiruwiru)

+For full license details, see [LICENSE](./LICENSE) file.

 ## 📞 Support
 - **Issues**: [GitHub Issues](https://github.com/wiruwiru/SimplePanel-CS2/issues)